KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-16-app-engine.md

 - Try out a few different [hello world examples](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java11) and see which one makes the most sense to you.
 - Add some JavaScript and CSS to the `index.html` file.
 - Add some Java code to the `HelloWorldServlet` class.
 Try printing out the current date, or some server stats like the startup time and memory usage.
-- Share your live URL on [the forum](https://forum.happycoding.io)!
+- Share your live URL on [happycoding forum](https://forum.happycoding.io)!